Indianapolis Masonic Temple: Indianapolis Masonic Hall of 1875

 The second Indianapolis Masonic Hall was built in 1875 and consumed by fire in 1905.
 The short addition at the rear, called the Indiana Freemasons Hall, was hastily added as large auditorium.

 The first temple suffered from serious construction defects and was demolished in 1873.
 It was replaced by an imposing red-brick Romanesque structure on the same corner, officially opened in 1875.
 The second temple was designed with ample rental space on the first two floors to generate income.
-Renters would eventually include a cleaners and a Turkish bath, along with several offices.
+Renters would eventually include a cleaners and Victorian Turkish baths, along with several offices.
 There were ceremonial and social rooms for five Masonic lodges on the upper floors.
 However, late in the design process it was noted with great alarm by the state's Masons that the architects had neglected to create an appropriately large meeting hall for the annual meetings of hundreds of lodge officers each year.
 The Grand Lodge was forced to hurriedly purchase an adjoining lot immediately to the south to attach an architecturally incongruous assembly hall to the backside of the building.
 After an initial estimate of under $70,000, the total cost of the project was $120,000.
 The embarrassing errors and cost overruns, combined with the great economic Panic of 1873 nearly bankrupted the Grand Lodge.